-The Bitou Municipality proposes to construct a mixed-use development, consisting mostly of low- and middle-income housing opportunities (359 single residential units and 33 high density blocks), & associated infrastructure (water and sewage pipeline infrastructure).
+The Bitou Municipality proposes to construct a mixed-use development, consisting mostly of low- and middle-income housing opportunities (299 single residential units, 165 double duplex, 9 single duplex and 92 high density single units), & associated infrastructure (water and sewage pipeline infrastructure).
 In addition, business erven, community use areas, a Primary school, an early childhood development centre, places of worship, a sports field and Public Open Spaces are proposed.

-The approximate size of the development footprint for the mixed-use development is 19.35Ha.
+The approximate size of the development footprint for the mixed-use development is 19Ha.
 This however excludes the area to be disturbed for the installation of the bulk water and sewer infrastructure.
 It is proposed to construct approximately 6km of bulk water pipeline infrastructure and 5km bulk sewer pipeline infrastructure.
 Please refer to section 4.2.2 below for the detailed description of the proposed bulk service infrastructure.